Active Contrastive Learning of Audio-Visual Video Representations: Conclusion

 \section{Conclusion}

-We showed that random sampling could be detrimental to contrastive learning due to the redundancy in negative samples, especially when the sample size is large, and proposed an active sampling approach that yields diverse and informative negative samples.
+We have shown that random sampling could be detrimental to contrastive learning due to the redundancy in negative samples, especially when the sample size is large, and have proposed an active sampling approach that yields diverse and informative negative samples.
 We demonstrated this on learning audio-visual representations from unlabeled videos.
-When pertained on AudioSet, our approach outperforms previous state-of-the-art self-supervised approaches on various audio and visual downstream benchmarks.
+When pretrained on AudioSet, our approach outperforms previous state-of-the-art self-supervised approaches on various audio and visual downstream benchmarks.
 We also show that our active sampling approach significantly improves the performance of contrastive learning over random and online hard negative sampling approaches.